-P-Spanish 3 Course #3630 Level: 10-12 Length: Year (10 credits) Prerequisite: Spanish 2 or Spanish for Spanish Speakers II or instructor approval Graduation: Fine Arts/World Language requirement College Prep: 1 year World Lang. (e) requirement Students are challenged to read, write, and speak at more advanced levels.
+P-Spanish 3 Course #3630 Level: 10-12 Length: Year (10 credits) Prerequisite: Spanish 2 or Spanish for Spanish Speakers II or instructor approval Graduation: Fine Arts/World Language requirement College Prep: 1 year World Lang. (e) requirement

+Students are challenged to read, write, and speak at more advanced levels.
 They read short stories and excerpts from Hispanic literature.
 They also write original compositions and conversations in Spanish, which may include informal productions of skits or the keeping of a journal.
 Hispanic culture is also interwoven into the course for greater cross-cultural understanding.
 Some new grammar is introduced and previously learned grammar is strongly reinforced.
 A grade C or better in previous Spanish class will assure greater success in this class.

-P-Spanish 4 Course #3640 Level: 10-12 Length: Year (10 credits) Prerequisite: Spanish 3 or Spanish for Spanish Speakers II or instructor approval Graduation: Fine Arts/World Language requirement College Prep: 1 year World Lang. (e) requirement Spanish 1 will continue expanding students' ability to communicate in
+P-Spanish 4 Course #3640 Level: 10-12 Length: Year (10 credits) Prerequisite: Spanish 3 or Spanish for Spanish Speakers II or instructor approval Graduation: Fine Arts/World Language requirement College Prep: 1 year World Lang. (e) requirement Spanish 4 will continue expanding students' ability to communicate in Spanish Studen te will continue increasing their vocabulary and reading and

-Spanish 4 will continue expanding students' ability to communicate in Spanish.
+Spanish.
 Students will continue increasing their vocabulary and reading and writing skills.
 They will also continue to learn more about the culture of the countries where Spanish is spoken.

-P-Advanced Plac ement (AP) Spanish Language Course #3642 Level: 9 - 12 Length: Year (10 credits) Graduation: Fine Arts/World Language require ement College Prep: 1 year World Lang. (e) requireme nt This college-level course emphasizes Spanish for active communication, covering oral skills, reading comprehension, grammar, and composition.
+P-Advanced Place cement (AP)Spanish Language Course #3642 Level: 9 - 12 Length: Year (10 credits) Graduation: Fine Arts/World Language requi rement College Prep: 1 year World Lang. (e) requireme ent

+This college-level course emphasizes Spanish for active communication, covering oral skills, reading comprehension, grammar, and composition.
 It develops useful language skills that can be applied to various activities and disciplines.
 It focuses on: comprehension of formal and informal spoken Spanish; acquisition of vocabulary; accurate reading of newspapers, magazines, and modern Spanish literature, composition of expository passages, and expression of ideas orally with accuracy and fluency.
 It provides extensive training in the organization and writing of compositions.
-A m andatory parent meeting is held Sprin ig Semester.
-P-Spanish for Spanish Speakers I Course #3670
+A mandatory parent meeting is held Spring Semester.

-Course
+P-Spanish for Spanish Speakers I Course #3670 Level: 9-12 Length: Year Class (10 credits) Prerequisite: Native Spanish speaker Graduation: World Language requirement College Prep: 1 year World Lang. (e) requirement t This course is designed for fluent speakers in basic Spanish who need further development of academic Spanish.
+It emphasizes vocabulary development, listening comprehension, grammar, reading and writing skills.
+Students will b be expected to read and analyze simp ole literature.

+P-Spanish for Spanish Speakers II Course #3676

 Level: 9-12

-Length: Year Class (10 credits)
+Length: Year (10 credits)

-Prerequisite: Native Spanish speaker
+Prerequisite: Native Spanish speaker. or complete

+Spanish for Spanish Speake ers I course

-Graduation: World Language requirement
+Graduation: World Language requirement nt

-College Prep: 1 year World Lang. (e) requirement t
+College Prep: 1 year World Lang. (e) regui irement

-This course is decigned for fluent speakers in basic Sp anich wh

-This course is designed for fluent speakers in basic Spanish who need further development of academic Spanish.
-It emphasizes vocabulary development, listening comprehension, grammar, reading and writing skills.
-Students will be expected to read and analyze simple literature.

-P-Spanish for Spanish Speakers II Course #3676 Level: 9-12 Length: Year (10 credits) Prerequisite: Native Spanish speaker. or complete • Spanish for Spanish Speak ers I course Graduation: World Language requireme nt College Prep: 1 year World Lang. (e) requi irement This course is a continuation course of Spanish for Spanish Speakers I

-This course is a continuation course of Spanish for Spanish Speakers I. Students continue to develop their skills in reading, writing, and speaking including writing an autobiography.
+College Prep: 1 year World Lang. (e) requirement This course is a continuation course of Spanish for Spanish Speakers I. Students continue to develop their skills in reading, writing, and speaking including writing an autobiography.
 Students study a variety of Hispanic literature (i.e. short stories, oral history, poetry and drama).